fadhilayosof/Portfolio/index.md

 **Skills used:**:Python, Pandas, SKlearn, Matplotlib,DecisionTreeRegressor,LinearRegression

-**Project Objective:** Using machine learning to predict employee attrition in Python, We use linear Regression,and Decision Tree Regressor as classifier for employee attrition and measure the accuracy of models that are built.
+**Project Objective:** Using machine learning to predict Suicide-Rates in Python, We use  Decision Tree Regressor as classifier for Suicide Rates and measure the accuracy of models that are built.

-**Quantifiable result:** We achieved the best accuracy of [** 99% using Decision Tree Regresso r**].
+**Quantifiable result:** We achieved the best accuracy of [** 99% **].

 ****